Alexander-901/WHSTechNotes/journal.md

 * Tools: multifunction copiers, production printers
 * Certifications (if any): A+ Certification
 * What the job does (1–2 sentences): They help document and print information. because of this, they are important with work flow and data management
+# March 24, 2026
+Prompt: Think about your own bracket and the results from the first weekend of the tournament.
+My bracket was pretty awful looking back at it.
+It was mostly guesses and occasionally asking people how the team is.
+I don't even watch sports so whatever the outcome was neither surprised nor not surprised me.
+However this kind of algorithm can be improved and help a lot with seeing who wins.
+Taking data and information of the teams can help predict who wins, and by using a program can make this proccess more smoother.
+With these programs, merchandise can be sold about the winning team, creating job opportunities.